popovicsandras/SeloinJs/README.md

 ```

 ##### Static (singleton)
-During resolution the registered object/string/number will be returned.
+During resolution, the registered object/string/number/whatever will be returned.
 Thus, it can act like a singleton.

 ```javascript
 const myObject = { foo: 'bar' };